1carvercoleman/calendar-data-extractor/README.md

 # calendar-data-extractor
-Extracts calendar data while preserving month, date, and other variables
+Shiny app that extracts calendar data while preserving month, date, and other variables Built in R